What are the best USAA business checking account alternatives?

 • Automatic bill pay

-Other things to consider are whether the account gives you free debit cards for employees or has a mobile app for you to see your daily balance on the go.
+Other things to consider are whether the account gives you free debit cards for employees, has a mobile app for you to see your daily balance on the go, and if there's a companion savings account available.
 Once you have looked at each of these factors, it should be easier to decide which account would work best for your business.

 USAA business checking alternatives